Did you know? Pai Camellia & Rose Gentle Hydrating Cleanser has been around for 10 years! In the world of skincare, that’s a lifetime.

 So what made it last the test of time?

-Key Ingredients In Pai Camellia & Rose Gentle Hydrating Cleanser
+What’s In Pai Camellia & Rose Gentle Cream Cleanser?

-You guessed it, Pai Camellia & Rose Gentle Hydrating Cleanser is a creamy, oil-based cleanser.
+You guessed it, Pai Camellia & Rose Gentle Cream Cleanser is a creamy, oil-based cleanser.

 Oils work because like attracts like.
 Camellia, castor and sweet almond oils attach to the oils on your skin and in your makeup and take them on a trip down the drain.